2026 FIFA World Cup final: Venue

-The selected host venue for the final is MetLife Stadium in East Rutherford, New Jersey, 10 mi west of New York City.
-During the tournament, FIFA will refer to the venue as "New York New Jersey Stadium" due to their sponsorship policies.
-MetLife Stadium has primarily been used by the New York Giants and New York Jets of the National Football League (NFL) since it opened in 2009.
-It has a listed capacity of 82,500 seats and previously hosted Super Bowl XLVIII in 2014, the Copa América Centenario final in 2016, and the FIFA Club World Cup final in 2025.
+The final was played at MetLife Stadium in East Rutherford, New Jersey, 5 mi west of New York City, which also hosted seven other matches in the tournament.
+MetLife Stadium was temporarily renamed New York New Jersey Stadium for the World Cup.
+The stadium first opened as New Meadowlands Stadium in April 2010 as a replacement for Giants Stadium.
+It is the home of the New York Giants and New York Jets of the National Football League (NFL) and is the largest stadium in the league, with a maximum capacity of 82,500.
+The stadium had previously hosted various sporting events, including multiple matches of the CONCACAF Gold Cup in 2011 and 2013, Super Bowl XLVIII in 2014, the Copa América Centenario final in 2016, and the 2025 FIFA Club World Cup final.
+(Note: Attributed to multiple references:)